kevinvanhove/angular-structure-styleguide/README.md

 ### Component tree design
 Yes you have to think in html tags now.
 Your app will progress fast and you will need a solid component tree design in order to manage your growing library of html tags.
-This section will discuss the design of a component tree by identifying:
+This section will discuss the design of such a component tree by identifying:

 * modules
 * pages